MayleenZ/BuzzWord-Game/README.md

 **WORD TILES**:
 Tiles will turn green if player guesses the word correctly.
-Tiles will turn yellow if player guess the correct letter in the right location but still isn't the complete word.
+Tiles will turn yellow if player guess the correct letter in the wrong location but still isn't the complete word.
 Tiles will turn gray if no letters have been solved.